TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     Updated to sdcadm 1.5.0 (master-20150211T134112Z-gef31015, elapsed 7s)
     ```

-1. Confirm the updated sdcadm reports SDC as healthy using
+2. Run `sdcadm check-health` to confirm the that updated `sdcadm` reports a healthy state.
-   `sdcadm check-health`.

-## Back Up SDC's Brain
+### Backing up the manatee zone

+Most services store in information in Manatee.
+None of the other services keep any permanent data locally. (`imgapi` is the occasional exception.)

-Take a ZFS snapsnot of the manatee zone and temporarily store on
+To take a ZFS snapshot of the manatee zone and temporarily store on head node's drive:
-headnode's drive:

 ```bash
 MANATEE0_UUID=$(vmadm lookup -1 alias=~manatee)